-Due to its crammed location in the third courtyard of the Prague castle, it is difficult to get a good view of the church but once inside the nave – the country’s largest – the impressive size of the cathedral becomes apparent.
-The large stained glass windows that allow natural light into the nave date from the early twentieth century.
-Some are real masterpieces such as the Cyril and Methodius window, created in Art Nouveau style by Alfons Mucha.
+Due to its crammed location in the third courtyard of the Prague castle, it is difficult to get a good view of the church, but once inside the nave – the country’s largest – the impressive size of the cathedral becomes apparent.
+The large stained-glass windows that allow natural light into the nave date from the early twentieth century.
+Some are real masterpieces, such as the Cyril and Methodius window, created in the Art Nouveau style by Alphonse Mucha.

 The chancel, built by Peter Parler, is one of the highlights of the St. Vitus Cathedral.
 The tremendously high ceiling with a beautiful net vaulting is supported by large flying buttresses.
 In the middle of the chancel is a royal mausoleum with large pompous tombs designed by the Flemish sculptor Alexander Colyn and created between 1571 and 1589 for Ferdinand I and his wife.
 Another impressive sepulchral monument in the chancel is the tomb of John of Nepomuk, a Czech martyr.
 It was designed in 1736 by the Austrian architect Joseph Emanuel von Erlach, who used two tons of silver to create this spectacular monument.